J-Cos/SimpleMetaPipeline/README.md

 IntermediateOutputs files include the output after each algorithm is applied (e.g. Example_DadaOutput.RDS and Example_IdtaxaOutput.RDS)

-Results contains 9 files as follows
+Results will contain 9 files as follows
 - Main results files
     - Example_SeqDataTable.RDS (the main result of the pipeline, use this as the input to SimpleMetaPackage::SeqDataTable2Phyloseq(), see below)
     - Example_SeqDataTable.csv (the same information in csv format, for easy visual inspection)